UnityRPG/4-Finished-Demo/README.md

 1. Upgrade our project to Unity 2017
 2. Fix anything that isn't working
 3. Overview the new features in Unity 2017.

+### 11 Caution With Callbacks In Refactors
+1. About the `OnAnimatorMove()` callback
+2. Using this to adjust root motion speed
+3. How call-backs can catch you out in refactors.